zenglenn42/utbc2019-hw-12-bamazon/README.md

 }
 ```

-and the rest of my code looking disjoint and not at all like my pseudo code: :-/
+and the rest of my logic snakes across callbacks making it less readable:

 ```
 listProducts() {